Donald Wilson Bush is a Woodrow Wilson family descendant through his maternal grandfather Charles Wilson McMakin.

 He is President of the Woodrow Wilson Legacy Foundation and has spent 25 years working as a political

-consultant in Virginia, Washington, D.C., and California representing candidates from underprivileged communities while advocating for the rights of mothers, children, minorities,
+consultant in Virginia, Washington, D.C., and California representing candidates from underprivileged and marginalized communities while advocating for the rights of mothers, children, minorities,

 immigrants and the poor.

 In the last decade, Donald Wilson Bush has focused his efforts on training a new generation of leaders to support the economic and cultural revitalization of the Republic of Armenia.

-Mr. Bush is a peace practitioner and a global advocate for democratic causes.
+Mr. Bush is a political strategist, a non-profit leader and seasoned public speaker.
 He has given presentations in national and international forums championing civic activism and peace in the Western

 civic tradition.
 He has been a friend of the Woodrow Wilson Presidential Library and Birthplace for 35 years, and his media interviews and lectures have